-Development proposals in areas prone to flooding should provide appropriate flood management measures to reduce the risk of flooding to both itself and throughout the Parish, especially near Pillhill Brook, Mullen's Pond, Village Street and Amesbury Road.
-Sustainable Drainage Systems (SuDS) should be used, to manage surface water run off from new developments, unless they are demonstrated to be inappropriate.
+5.46 Development proposals in areas prone to flooding should provide appropriate flood management measures to reduce the risk of flooding to both the proposed area of development and throughout the Parish, especially near Pillhill Brook, Mullen's Pond, Village Street and Amesbury Road.
+Sustainable Drainage Systems (SuDS) should be used, to manage surface water run-off from new developments, unless they are demonstrated to be inappropriate.